 If the rippling water is calling your name, there are dozens of ways to leave the shore and hit the waves around Vancouver.
 Harbour Cruises’ one-hour tour meanders languidly alongside the city’s waterfront.
 But its half-day Indian Arm option is a much deeper excursion.
 As the city shrinks away, you’ll be slowly enveloped in a forested, sheer-cliffed natural wonderland that feels like a Norwegian fjord.

-Look out for the community of Deep Cove on your cruise – and consider returning for a kayak or stand-up paddle boarding adventure.
-Deep Cove Kayak Centre offers tranquillity-hugging guided tours from here that make you feel like cities were never invented.
+Look out for the community of Deep Cove on your cruise – and consider returning for a kayak or stand-up paddleboarding adventure.
+Deep Cove Kayak Centre offers tranquility-hugging guided tours from here that make you feel like cities were never invented.

-How to get to Vancouver Harbour: There are many ways to hit the water, but Harbour Cruises can be found near Devonian Harbour Park with more options as you head in to Stanley Park.
+How to get to Vancouver Harbour from Vancouver: There are many ways to hit the water, but Harbour Cruises can be found near Devonian Harbour Park, with more options as you head into Stanley Park.

 Cruise amid towering mountains and tree-covered islands to the stunning Bowen Island.
 Step off in Snug Cove to explore wooden boardwalks, bright-painted storefronts and forest-lined trails where sightings of bald eagles and Bowen’s resident deer are common.
 Need more?
 Follow the trail to Opa, a gigantic ancient Douglas fir that’s a highlight for many visitors.

 How to get to Bowen Island from Vancouver: Perhaps the best boat trip you can take in this region is the BC Ferries’ service from West Vancouver’s Horseshoe Bay to Bowen Island.
 The 250 express bus from downtown Vancouver takes you directly to the ferry dock, where you can hop on a 20-minute sailing to Bowen.